 How to Tell Your Feline Is in Heat

 If you have a female cat, you’ll need to know the signs that the cat is going into heat or is already there.
-The most noticeable sign is your female becoming overly affectionate, especially if the cat is usually a loner that doesn’t want much attention.
+The most noticeable sign is your female becoming overly affectionate, especially if the cat is usually a loner who doesn’t want much attention.
 If your cat suddenly wants all of your attention, she might be in heat.
 This isn’t the only sign to look for, however.

-How Far Can Your Male Sense a Female In Heat?
+How Far Can Your Male Sense a Female in Heat?